revk/ESP32-Audio/README.md

 * press to start or stop recording
 * hold (1s) to reject incoming SIP call
 * hold (1s) to make a call
-* hold (3s) to enter power off more, press to restart (will upload files at this point if option selected)
+* hold (3s) to enter power off (will upload files at this point if option selected) - there is also an auto power off feature
+* press to power back on

 ## Microphone